jrbgit/LiveCoinWatch.CryptoIcons/README.md

 # LiveCoinWatch.CryptoIcons

 A complete download off all cryptocurrency token icons from the LiveCoinWatch API.
+(I did not include the .webp files in this repo due to the size, however the script will download any or all of the 4 available formats.

 ### Folder Structure